alfierushby/markdown-cv/index.md

 ## Who I am

 I am a student who enjoys challenge.
 Mathematics is prevalent in all scientific subjects, including computer science, and thus I pertain great importance to understanding and appreciating it.
+Due to this, I enjoy teaching whenever I can, as it is the best method to learn.
 I also undertake many hobbies, such as programming games, piano, and reading.
-I enjoy teaching whenever I can, as it helps me understand the content better.

 ## Education